bookchainio/steem-whitepaper/hi-IN/SteemWhitePaper.md

 Existing platforms operate on a one-user, one-vote principle.
 This creates an environment where rankings can be manipulated by sybil attacks and the service providers must pro-actively identify and block abusers.
 People already attempt to manipulate the Reddit, Facebook, and Twitter scoring algorithms when the only reward is web traffic or censorship.

 The fundamental unit of account on the Steem platform is STEEM, a crypto currency token.
-Steem arbeitet auf der Basis ein Steem, ein Vote.
-Mit diesem Modell haben Personen die am meisten zur Plattform beigetragen haben, gemessen an ihrem Kontostand, den meisten Einfluss darauf, wie hoch Beiträge bewertet werden.
+Steem operates on the basis of one-STEEM, one-vote.
+Under this model, individuals who have contributed the most to the platform, as measured by their account balance, have the most influence over how contributions are scored.
 Furthermore, Steem only allows members to vote with STEEM when it is committed to a vesting schedule.
-Mit diesem Modell haben Benutzer einen finanziellen Anreiz ihre Votes in einer Weise einzusetzen, die zur Maximierung des Langzeitwertes ihres STEEM beiträgt.
+Under this model, members have a financial incentive to vote in a way that maximises the long term value of their STEEM.

 Steem is designed around a relatively simple concept: *everyone’s meaningful contribution to the community should be recognized for the value it adds.* When people are recognized for their meaningful contributions, they continue contributing and the community grows.
 Any imbalance in the give and take within a community is unsustainable.
 Eventually the givers grow tired of supporting the takers and disengage from the community.